legendum/plano/README.md

 ## Why use LevelDB?
 LevelDB is more than just a key/value store.
 It's impressively fast, _and_ it offers range queries to retrieve keys and values within bounds.
-This enables LevelDB to be used to solve problems that would typically require an RDBMS.
+This enables LevelDB to solve problems that might typically require a relational database.

 ## How to run the server